How to use PromptDog with your iPad

 A Windows update to add hardware acceleration is apparently imminent.

 The wired connection employed by Duet provides great performance.
 Any lag is minor and often imperceptible.
 The only drawback is that the default cable supplied with your iPad will usually not be long enough for our purpose unless you position your laptop or desktop computer very close to the camera.

 However, this is easy enough to fix using a cheap male-to-female USB extension cable.

 Pro Tip: USB is supposedly good for up to 15 feet.
 For longer distances, use a Cat5 USB extender (Cat5 is the same cable you use for ethernet networking).

 That way, you can have your laptop handy to your presentation position (ie at least 10-12 feet away from the camera) if you are working alone.

 Okay, I hope this helps.
 Employing an iPad as your display monitor is definitely doable and offers an affordable alternative to purchasing all-in-one professional teleprompter hardware.

-Tomorrow, in the final instalment in this series, I unpack a script formula you can use to introduce yourself or your client to a cold audience.
+In part 5 of this series, I'll unpack a script formula you can use to introduce yourself or your client to a cold audience.